Kabelkrant/Sticky-Notes/README.md

 2. Create a database (utf8mb4_unicode_ci)
 3. Use the provided SQL-file to create the table
 4. Edit config.php

+**Things to consider:**
+- All data is stored in a single mySQL table.
+- There is no authentication.
+Anyone that knows the URL can add and modify!
+Use at own risk!
+Provide your own protection!
+- It comes protected with CSRF-tokens.
+- Works with mouse and touch.
+- HTML gets converted to readable text.

 **To do:**
 - Basic formatting (bold, italic, lists)